top of page

 Gaining weight with a gynoid to android shift in fat distribution has some major effects on the metabolic health of the body.

-Increased visceral fat produces more inflammatory cytokines.
+Increased belly fat (also known as visceral fat) produces more inflammatory cytokines.
 There is also fat deposition within the liver.
 Fatty liver induces insulin resistance, the precursor to diabetes.

 Insulin resistance means that the body no longer responds to glucose signalling with the normal amounts of insulin and it needs to produce more insulin to be able to transport glucose from your blood and into your cells to be used or stored as energy.